Key Takeaways

 When hydrated starts feeling like drenched, Girl, we have got a problem.

 Do you know that feeling when your hair is doing the most but giving the least?
 Imagine slathering on your favourite leave-in conditioner, masking your hair once a week like you should, and maybe throwing in some curl cream as well and, yet your curls look sadder than flat Pepsi!
 This is a classic case of over-moisturising your hair.
-Yes, there is such a thing as too much moisture.
+Yes, there is such a thing as too much moisture in hair.

 It can take your hair from bounce to blah in a matter of seconds.
 But don't panic, we are here to let you know all about signs of over-moisturized hair and how to fix it before it gets worse.